vifirsanova/llama-dynamic-context/README.md

 ## Distribution & Usage

--> do whatever the fuck you want with it
+-> do whatever you want with it